aws/aws-cdk-rfcs/text/0063-precreated-roles.md

 This section is mostly interesting for implementors:

-* `preventRoleCreation` will set a **context key** at the given scope.
+* `customizeRoles` will set a **context key** at the given scope.
 The exact name and value of this context key are an implementation detail and will not be made public.
 * `new Role()` will check for this context key.
 If found, `new CfnRole()` will *not* be called; instead, if a name is available for the current construct, `iam.Role.fromRoleName()` will be used instead.
-A validation is added to the Role which will fail if no precreated name is assigned for it.
+A validation is added to the Role which will fail if no precreated name is assigned for it (meaning errors are reported as construct tree errors).
 * When operating in "no role creation" mode, roles will synthesize their policy documents to a report file.
 * Some of the logic will have to be reimplemented for the Custom Resource framework in `@aws-cdk/core`, which creates Roles but doesn't use `iam.Role` (but rather `CfnResource`).
-* `preventRoleCreation` takes construct paths *relative* to the scope it's invoked on.
+* `customizeRoles` takes either *absolute* or *relative* construct paths to the scope it's invoked on.
 This makes it possible to set it on production stacks but not development stacks (for example).
-* `preventRoleCreation` will throw if any of the paths it is invoked on already exist, or if no `iam.Role` creation was prevented.
+* `customizeRoles` will throw if any of the paths it is invoked on already exist, or if no `iam.Role` creation was prevented.
 This should help find instances of people calling it *after* application construction, instead of before.
 * Tokens are not supported.
+* We should be able to detect `new iam.Policy()` as well, as I believe it calls `role.attachPolicy()`.
+We record the policy and prevent its synthesis of `CfnPolicy`.
+* I'm not sure we will be able to detect `new iam.ManagedPolicy()`.

 ### What alternative solutions did you consider?